coderolls/coderolls-blog/_posts/java-uuid/2020-12-19-uuid-in-java.md

 -   **6:**  It is reserved for Microsoft backward compatibility
 -   **7:**  It is reserved for future definition.

-Mostly the variant 2 is used.
+Mostly variant 2 is used.

 UUID can be used in the following cases

- -  As a primary key of database table
+ -  As a primary key of the database table
--   To create session id for web application
+-   To create a session ID for a web application
--   To represent as transaction id
+-   To represent as transaction ID
 -   To create a random file name

 ### Example UUID